piaudonn/MDI_RAS/README.md

 It will show as a VPN connection in the Defender portal user's timeline: <img width="571" alt="image" src="https://github.com/piaudonn/MDI-RAS/assets/22434561/56739e55-b308-43bb-a4e2-273be59f7a41">

+It also supports sending `FrameIPAddress` (the client IP address as seen by the VPN server), `NASIPaddress` (the IP address of the VPN server), `NASIdentifier` (the name of the VPN server) and arbitrary `SessionId`.
+Use `Get-Help Test-RadiusAccounting` for more information.

 ## What is it not?